-- milk and other dairy products.
+- milk and other dairy products

 Celiac disease is the autoimmune disorder that causes gluten intolerance.
-Elderly people or those who have undergone stomach surgery generally have lower levels of acid in the stomach, which can result in reduced absorption of B12 from animal foods.
+Elderly people or those who have undergone stomach surgery generally have lower levels of acid in the stomach.
+This can result in reduced absorption of B12 from animal foods.
 For these people, B12 found in fortified foods or supplements might be a better option.
 Also, people who take the diabetes drug metformin are at higher risk for B12 deficiency.

 There are many ways for people at risk for B12 deficiency to add more to their diet.
 Like just about any vitamin and mineral on the market, B12 supplement pills are available at supermarkets and pharmacies.
 B12 is also present in B complex supplements, which combine all eight of the B vitamins into a single dose.

-Foods where the vitamin is not naturally present – such as breakfast cereals – can also be “fortified” with B12.
+Foods where the vitamin is not naturally present, such as breakfast cereals, can also be “fortified” with B12.
 This can be useful for people at risk for deficiency.
 Check the nutritional information on food labels to see if it’s been fortified.

-The National Institutes of Health (NIH) recommend 2.4 micrograms (mcg) of vitamin B12 per day for anyone over the age of 14.
+The National Institutes of Health (NIH) recommends 2.4 micrograms (mcg) of vitamin B12 per day for anyone over the age of 14.
 There is no difference in recommended intake for men and women.
 Pregnancy increases the recommended dose for women, both during the pregnancy as well as after if the mother chooses to breastfeed her child.

 As any doctor or nutritionist will tell you, there is no magic weight loss cure.
 Those looking to adopt a healthier lifestyle or drop some pounds should be wary of supplements that claim to help you lose weight without proper lifestyle changes to affect your diet and exercise routine.